Cold chain monitoring solutions

 A need for solutions that work in different parts of the world: Depending on the climatic conditions and regulatory environment existing in different countries, the manufacturers need to know at what temperatures to ship, what packaging materials to use and so on.

-Developments in IoT technology for monitoring, communication, and managing the pharmaceutical cold chain are helping companies to perform in transit medication management (ITMM) much more efficiently by providing live visibility of the supply chain.
+Developments in IOT sensor technology for monitoring, communication, and managing the pharmaceutical cold chain are helping companies to perform in transit medication management (ITMM) much more efficiently by providing supply chain visibility

 Live visibility also allows companies to pull inventory depending on demand at the pharmacies rather than push it from the factory – leading to more efficient supply chain management.

-By making use of IoT technology in cold chain, pharmaceutical companies can now ensure faster delivery of better quality drugs to several locations – thus ensuring that medicines reach those who are in urgent need of them.
-IoT has truly changed the game where the delivery of life saving medicines is concerned.
+By making use of IOT sensors, gateway technology in the cold chain, pharmaceutical companies can now ensure faster delivery of better quality drugs to several locations – thus ensuring that medicines reach those who are in urgent need of them.
+IoT has truly changed the game where the delivery of life-saving medicines is concerned.

 Contact us for more information on Bluetooth Low Energy temperature sensors based on EN12830 standards.